This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 24. The Scoop / The Tower of London

-To your right across the river, gaze at the Tower of London, built in the 11th century and the secure location of the Crown Jewels, the famous Beefeaters and once home to the Royal Mint and Royal Armouries.
+To your left across the river, gaze at the Tower of London, built in the 11th century and the secure location of the Crown Jewels, the famous Beefeaters and once home to the Royal Mint and Royal Armouries.

 Check out our other London blog posts